-- There are limited number of syariah-compliant equity instruments on Bursa Malaysia considering how much money PNB has to invest — PNB has RM312 billion to invest, but Syariah-Compliant securities on Bursa Malaysia is only RM1.1 trillion (as at 31 Dec 2019).
+- There are limited number of Shariah-compliant equity instruments on Bursa Malaysia considering how much money PNB has to invest — PNB has RM312 billion to invest, but Shariah-compliant securities on Bursa Malaysia is only RM1.1 trillion (as at 31 Dec 2019).

 - If PNB pulls out its share from the banking stocks – especially Maybank (KLSE: Maybank) where it owns majority of the shares – that would have a major negative economic impact on Bumi Muslims.

 - If PNB did not have majority shares in Maybank, for instance, it will lessen the acceleration of Islamic finance in the country.
 Maybank Islamic is the largest Islamic banking group in Malaysia and ASEAN by assets.

 Therefore, for the above obvious reasons, after considering and prioritising wider public interest (maslahah), keeping the investment in Maybank is regarded as an essential (dharuriyyah) – hence the ruling “harus”.

-- From the SC – the funds are not Syariah-compliant.
+- From the SC – the funds are not Shariah-compliant.

 - From the Jawatankuasa Fatwa – the funds are “harus”.